System

 Changing file/directory ownership and permissions

 Every file or directory in a Linux system is owned by both a user and a group.
-User and group ownerships are not connected, so a file can have as group owner a group that its user ownwer does not belong to.
+User and group ownerships are not connected, so a file can have as group owner a group that its user owner does not belong to.

 Being able to manipulate who owns a file and what permissions any user has on that file is often important in a multi-user system such as Mufasa.
 This is a recapitulation of the main Linux commands to manipulate file permissions.
 Key commands are